-Energywise explored how network operators can work with energy suppliers and local trusted organisations to deliver appropriate services to communities of low income households who may be struggling with their energy bills.
-The project undertook a research study with hundreds of social tenants in Tower Hamlets, and carried out two trials: Trial 1 focused on how they can participate in energy saving opportunities, and Trial 2 investigating both energy saving and Demand Side Response.
+The award-wining Energywise project explored how DNOs can work collaboratively with energy suppliers and local trusted organisations to deliver appropriate services to communities of low income households who may be struggling with their energy bills.

 Distribution Network Operators (DNOs) are forecasting increasing and more uncertain demands on their networks as the result of the electrification of heat and transport and the increased reliance on micro and distributed generation.
 Enabling and encouraging customers to change their pattern of demand and participate in DSR and other energy saving activities will help to mitigate this substantial challenge.

-Trial 1 involved the installation of smart meters in participants’ homes, as well as the provision of energy efficiency devices and advice (LED lightbulbs, an eco-kettle, a ‘standby saver’ and an energy efficiency advice leaflet).
+Trial one involved the installation of smart meters in participants’ homes, as well as the provision of energy efficiency devices and advice (LED lightbulbs, an eco-kettle and a ‘standby saver’).

 Energywise was the first time that a Critical Peak Rebate was trialled with pre-payment customers in the UK.
 The tariff rewarded customers for reducing their demand during certain times of the day without penalising them if they chose not.
 It was also the first time that an energy supplier and a network operator worked together with a trusted third party – in this case a local charity – to engage with fuel poor and traditionally hard to reach customers.